-Students must present a multimodal group project about the substance of claims being made by on-campus activist groups.
+Students will present a multimodal group project about the substance of claims being made by a well-established activist group.
 The assignment will be graded on content, presentation and the effectiveness of the analysis conducted.
+In addition, each student will give a short presentation on one of the top twenty mistakes in student writing found in The Everyday Writer.